MJoergen/nexys4ddr/dyoc/Episodes/ep03_-_Memory/README.md

 because the 6502 CPU does not support that.

 It is nice to leave the memory size configurable.
-This is accomplished by the use of *generics* in VHDL, see lines 15-19 in mem/mem.vhd.
+This is accomplished by the use of *generics* in VHDL, see lines 15-19 in main/mem/ram.vhd.
 This is somewhat comparable to templates in C++.

-The memory is instantiated in lines 84-98 in comp.vhd, where the size of the memory is chosen.
+The memory is instantiated in lines 38-52 in main/main.vhd, where the size of the memory is chosen.
 For now we just choose a small size to make debugging easier.

 ### What is inside an FPGA?